-- (a) At least once annually, each governing body of a public school unit shall require each school under its control to complete a facility vulnerability assessment for each school building. - (b) The Center for Safer Schools, in collaboration with the Department of Public Instruction, Division of School Operations, and the Department of Public Safety, shall develop a facility vulnerability assessment tool.
+- (a) At least once annually, each governing body of a public school unit shall require each school under its control to complete a facility vulnerability assessment for each school building. - (b) The Center for Safer Schools, in collaboration with the Department of Public Instruction, Division of School Operations, shall develop a facility vulnerability assessment tool.
 This tool shall be in the form of a checklist designed to assess the potential vulnerabilities arising from day-to-day policies and procedures in the operation of school buildings.
-This tool shall be used by public school units when completing a facility vulnerability assessment. - (c) No governing body of a public school unit, nor its members, employees, designees, agents, or volunteers, shall be liable in civil damages to any party for any loss or damage caused by any act or omission relating to the participation in or implementation of a facility vulnerability assessment required by this section, unless that act or omission amounts to gross negligence, wanton conduct, or intentional wrongdoing.
-Nothing in this section shall be construed to impose any specific duty of care or standard of care."
+This tool shall be used by public school units when completing a facility vulnerability assessment."

-SECTION 5.(b) G.S.
-115C-105.49A(b), as amended by Section 1(c) of this act, reads as rewritten:
+SECTION 6.(b) G.S.
+115C-105.49A(b), as amended by Section 1(d) of this act, reads as rewritten: